Design Technology – Resistant Materials at Key Stage 3

 Study this subject if you are interested in any/all of the below:

-GCSE in 3 Dimensional Design is a popular and challenging A-Level course open to all who achieve a good grade in GCSE Product Design.
+Three Dimensional Design is a popular and challenging A-Level course open to all who achieve a good grade in GCSE Product Design or 3D design.
 This A-Level supports applications to a number of degree courses at University, including Engineering, Design, Art, Architecture and many more.

 How much homework will I have to do?

 You will have to complete one piece of homework every week.
-However, you will also be expected to continually develop your understanding independently as well as using the independent learning opportunities available on Frog.
+However, you will also be expected to continually develop your understanding independently as well as using the independent learning opportunities available on SharePoint.

 Where can I find out more about this qualification?